juliancoronado/MinimalBitcoinWidget/README.md

 * [Android Studio](https://developer.android.com/studio) - Official IDE for Android app development

 ## Known Issues
-* Home screen widget will not refresh when Low Power Mode setting is ON (manually or automatically)
+* Home screen widget will not refresh when Low Power Mode setting is ON
 * Widget will occasionally stay on "Loading..." text, manually refreshing updates the price
 * "Loading..." text color for widget next to "24h:" should be the default widget text color, not green/red
 * On shorter displays, the widget is not displayed properly